hun-nemethpeter/cpp-reflector-mini/Proposal.md

 If a language object is named we can use it later in the source code.
 If we can use it we can inspect it also.
 Compile time reflection is a way to inspect these named language objects.
 Theoretically we can inspect every attributes of these objects.
 One possible way of compile time reflection is to ask the compiler to create a descriptor-object (an IPR node) for a named language object.
-I call this descriptor-object as IPR node.
 The IPR means Internal Program Representation.
 The descriptor-object is very similar to an AST node but it is not a real one.

 Language object -> IPR node transition